 Psychodynamic Counselling/Therapist in Liverpool Street, Barbican, Shoreditch and Central London.

 Email: [email protected]

 Mary Cronin (MBACP Accred.
 UKRCP) - Psychodynamic Counsellor/Therapist

 I am an experienced, professionally trained and qualified psychodynamic therapist/counsellor and supervisor, based in Liverpool Street near the City of London, Barbican, Clerkenwell and Shoreditch.

-I have many years experience of clinical practice providing focussed, short-term and open-ended longer term therapy/counselling in a safe and confidential setting.
+I have many years experience of clinical practice providing focussed, time limited and open-ended longer term therapy/counselling in a safe and confidential setting.
 I can also provide one-off consultations.

 I have in-depth experience of working as a therapist, with a broad range of concerns and difficulties and have continued to develop my clinical expertise through further training and professional development in specific areas.